 - Research Committee (chair Jill Norman) – includes non-clinical scientists’ grouping (see below), important to integrate with clinically-qualified researchers as much as possible.
 Also the right place to integrate with BRS (their research lead is Paula Ormandy).
 Also has representation from Renal Scientists Group, Rare Diseases and UKKRC.

 - ‘Basic scientists’ – group aims to look after the interests of a group that historically felt excluded – need to continue to work on this.
 Current lead is Tim Bowen.
 Jill Norman is a renal scientist who chairs the Research Committee.

 - International (David Goldsmith) – historically has dealt with visiting fellows from developing countries, aims to attract overseas trainees, and aims to raise the outward-facing profile of the RA, to a wider catchment including in Europe.

 ISN membership is free to UK renal trainees under 37y old.

 - UKKRC (Paula Ormandy) – range of thematic groupings of clinical researchers aiming to develop studies leading to portfolio inclusion.
 Also includes Dorothea Nitsch’s efforts to train SpRs in epidemiology and trials methodology, and Tom Hiemstra’s Clinical Trials network.

 - Education and Training Committee (Aine Burns)plays a role in postgraduate training, dealing with SAC and the MRCP SCE exam.
 Academic Training has been more under the umbrella of research committee.

 - Rare Diseases (Detlef Bockenhauer).
 A growing portfolio of rare disease groups now; RADAR online for all and has signed up nearly 14,000 patients.

-- BAPN – Research committee, Exec and Trustees all have BAPN representation; cross-fertilisation is important wherever possible.
+- BAPN – Research committee, RA Council and Board of Trustees all have BAPN representation; cross-fertilisation is important wherever possible.